- 1. What Is Fibromyalgia and Chronic Fatigue Syndrome?

 First of all, don’t take these diseases lightly.
 They can be life-threatening if not kept under check.
 Do not think it is a condition that you can keep aside or believe it will magically disappear.
 Did you know people suffering from Chronic Fatigue Syndrome or Fibromyalgia have a lower quality of life?
 In fact, studies show that people suffering from these conditions are a lower life expectancy than people with stroke, schizophrenia, cancer and renal failure.
 Hence, it is not something to take casually.
 You need to focus on your health, by having a healthy lifestyle.

 Perhaps the most important tip is to pace yourself.
 Give yourself time and energy.
 You do not have to rush.
 Remember to pace yourself both physically and mentally.
 Try to calm your mind and body to give it time to heal.
-Many people suffering from these diseases in retrospect realise that they were being hard on themselves.
+Many people suffering from these diseases in retrospect realize that they were being hard on themselves.
 There are many support groups, courses online to have a better understanding to manage these diseases.
 There is a book that can help you out by Bruce Campbell ” Managing Chronic Fatigue and Fibromyalgia; Feel Better, Take Charge, Regain Hope”.
 Hence, take it slow and be kind to yourself.

 Keep a Track of your Symptoms